-Melinda Haring is a senior fellow at the Foreign Policy Research Institute and the editor of the Atlantic Council’s UkraineAlert blog.
-Haring is an expert on Ukraine and US democracy promotion, and her analysis has been featured in The Washington Post, Foreign Affairs, Foreign Policy, Newsweek, Novoe Vremya, The American Interest,Kyiv Post, PRI, and broadcast and published by NPR, the BBC, Radio Free Europe/Radio Liberty, and Voice of America.
+Melinda Haring is a senior fellow at the Foreign Policy Research Institute’s Eurasia Center and the deputy director of the Atlantic Council’s Eurasia Center.
+Previously, she was the editor of the Atlantic Council’s most popular publication, the UkraineAlert blog.
+Haring is a longtime observer of political developments in the Eurasia region.
 She is the author of the report Reforming the Democracy Bureaucracy, coauthor of Ukraine’s Internally Displaced Persons Hold a Key to Peace (Atlantic Council, 2017), and a contributor to Does Democracy Matter?
 (Rowman & Littlefield, 2017).
 Haring has worked for Eurasia Foundation, Freedom House, and the National Democratic Institute, where she managed democracy assistance programs in Azerbaijan, Georgia, and Russia.
 A graduate of Georgetown University, she holds an MA in Government with a certificate in Russian, Eurasian, and East European Studies.
-Haring is the vice chair of the board of East Europe Foundation in Kyiv, Ukraine.
+Haring is the vice-chair of the board of East Europe Foundation in Kyiv, Ukraine, and a member of the supervisory board of Right to Protection in Kyiv, Ukraine.
 She is a term member of the Council on Foreign Relations.